MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 ## Configure API Key
 To use Telegram bots, you must have an API key.
-Obtain your API key via [@BotFather](https://t.me/BotFather) Then, you need to set your bot's API key.
+Obtain your API key via [@BotFather](https://t.me/BotFather).
+Then, set your bot's API key.
 By default, you should add the following code to the `config/services.php` file:
 ```php
 <?php